Demographics of Filipino Americans: Early immigration

-The earliest recorded presence of Filipinos in what is now the United States is October 1587 when slaves, prisoners and mariners under Novohispanic command landed in Morro Bay, California.
+The earliest recorded presence of Filipinos in what is now the United States is October 1587 when mariners under Spanish command landed in Morro Bay, California.
 The earliest permanent Filipino American residents arrived in the Americans in 1763, settling in Louisiana's bayou country.
-They later created settlements in the Mississippi River Delta such as Saint Malo, Manila Village in Barataria Bay, Louisiana, and four others in present-day Plaquemines and Jefferson Parishes.
+They later created settlements in the Mississippi River Delta such as Saint Malo or Manila Village.
 These early settlements were composed of sailors compelled to serve in press gangs who had escaped from duty aboard Spanish galleons.
 They were documented by Harper's Weekly journalist Lafcadio Hearn in 1883.
 These settlements were the first longstanding Asian American settlements in the United States.
 The last of these, Manila Village, survived until 1965 when it was destroyed by Hurricane Betsy.
 An additional 2,000 were documented in New Orleans with their roots dating back to about 1806— the first being Augustin Feliciano from the Philippines's Bicol Region.
 Others came later from: Manila, Cavite, Ilocos, Camarines, Zamboanga, Zambales, Leyte, Samar, Antique, Bulacan, Bohol, Cagayan, and Surigao.